 - [00] Null Zone The zone will not operate in any way.
-Zones that are not used should be programmed as Null zones. - [01] Delay 1 Zone If this zone is violated when the panel is armed it will provide entry delay.
+Zones that are not used should be programmed as null zones. - [01] Delay 1 Zone If this zone is violated when the panel is armed it will provide entry delay.
 The keypad buzzer will sound to warn the user that the system must be disarmed.
 If the panel is not disarmed before the entry delay expires an alarm will be generated.
 Typically this type of zone will be used for the front door, back door or any other entry/exit point.
 Refer to Section [005], "System Times", to program the Delay 1 zone entry delay time. - [02] Delay 2 Zone This zone type operates the same as the Delay 1 zone option but can provide a different entry delay.
 Typically this zone will be used for a garage door.
 Refer to Section [005], "System Times", to program the Delay 2 zone entry delay. - Instant Zone If this zone type is violated when the panel is armed it will cause an instant alarm.
-Typically [03] this zone is used for windows, patio doors or other perimeter type zones. - Interior Zone If this type of zone is violated when the panel is armed it will provide entry if a delay type [04] zone was violated first.
+When this zone is [03] violated during entry delay, the entry delay is restarted with an initial value of 30 seconds and will sound urgency beeps.
+If the panel is disarmed within the 30 second period, an alarm will not be sent to the central station.
+Typically this zone is used for windows, patio doors and any interior zones not on the entry/exit route.
+Instant zones should not be programmed as global zones. - Interior Zone If this type of zone is violated when the panel is armed it will provide entry if a delay type zone was [04] violated first.
 Otherwise it will cause an instant alarm.
-Typically this zone is used for interior protection devices, such as motion detectors. - [05] Interior Stay/Away Zone This zone type works the same as the Interior zone type with one exception.
-The zone will be automatically bypassed under the following conditions: - the panel is armed in the Stay Mode (See Section 3.5 "Function Keys") - the panel is armed without entry delay (See Section 3.4 "[] Commands, [] [9]") - the panel is armed with an access code and during the exit delay a Delay type zone is NOT tripped The automatic bypass avoids having the user manually bypass interior type zones when arming at home.
-If automatically bypassed, the user can reactivate the zones by entering the [][1] command (See Section 3.4 "[] Commands, [][1] Zone Bypass").
+Typically this zone is used for motion detectors located on the entry/exit route. - [05] Interior Stay/Away Zone This zone type works the same as the Interior zone type with one exception.
+The zone will be automatically bypassed under the following conditions: - the panel is armed in the Stay mode (see Section 3.5 "Function Keys") - the panel is armed without entry delay (see Section 3.4 "[] Commands, [] [9]") - the panel is armed with an access code and during the exit delay a Delay type zone is NOT tripped The automatic bypass avoids having the user manually bypass Interior zones when arming at home.
+If automatically bypassed, the user can reactivate the zones by entering the [][1] command (see Section 3.4 "[] Commands, [][1] Zone Bypass").
 Typically this zone is used for interior protection devices, such as motion detectors.
-Stay/Away zones should not be programmed as global zones. - Delay Stay/Away Zone This zone type will operate the same as the Interior Stay/Away zone type except [06] that it will always provide entry delay.
+Stay/ Away zones should not be programmed as global zones. - [06] Delay Stay/Away Zone This zone type will operate the same as the Interior Stay/Away zone type except that it will always provide entry delay.
 Typically this zone is used for interior protection devices, such as motion detectors and will help prevent false alarms since it will always provide the user the entry delay time to turn off the panel.
-Stay/Away zones should not be programmed as global zones. - [07] Delayed 24 Hour Fire Zone If this zone is violated the alarm output will immediately activate but the communicator will be delayed for 30 seconds.
-If during the 30 second delay the user presses any key on any keypad the alarm output and communicator will be delayed an additional 90 seconds, providing the user time to correct the problem.
-If after the 90 second delay the zone is still violated the process will begin again; the alarm output will be activated but the communication will be delayed 30 seconds.
-If the user does not press a key, after 30 seconds the alarm output will latch and the panel will communicate.
-The alarm will sound for the Bell Cutoff time programmed in Section [005], or can be programmed to sound until a valid code is entered, Section [014], Option [8]".
+Stay/ Away zones should not be programmed as global zones.